 Custom shades are the epitome of an old-world business: labor-intensive, relationship-driven, tough to scale.
+The Shade Store is trying to bring the industry into the modern era with mass customization and national reach.
 Launched in 2006, the chain now has 58 showrooms, a partnership with upscale home-goods chain Restoration Hardware, collaborations with designers Jonathan Adler and Nate Berkus, and more than $100 million in annual revenue.
 Chief executive Adam Gibbs, 44, who comes from a family that has been in the home décor business for generations, founded the business in its current form with two brothers and a cousin.
 In a conversation that has been edited and condensed, Gibbs spoke about the challenges of scaling a custom business.

 Amy Feldman: How did you start the company?